tsackton/taelgar/Species/Languages.md

 * **Cymean**: A number of mutually understandable related languages and dialects spoken in the Cymean peninsula.
 Cymean words are usually based on Spanish or Portugese, but with some Italian.
 It is usually understood by speakers of Isinguese.
 * **Isinguese:** The language spoken in the now destroyed lands of the Istabor Alliance, but still spoken in some of the refugee communities including the [[Duchy of Maseau]] and the [[Refounded Alliance of Aurbez]].
 Based on Spanish or French, and is usually understood by speakers of Sembaran (especially southern Sembarans) or Cymean.
 * **Illorian**: The language spoken on the islands of [[Illoria]], it is often understandable to Chardonian speakers, especially those from the [[Apporia|Apporian Peninsula]] or [[Chardon]] itself.
 No defined real world mapping yet.

+%% wrapping this in a comment for now as I think the cultural history of the pre-Great War "western shore" (broadly including the Yeraad and Chasa river valleys, Apporia, the coast north of Chardon, the interior around Lake Valandros, and the then the further north reaches, around modern day Voltara) needs more work before settling on a linguistic history.
 * **~Northern Dialects~**: A set of now-almost extinct languages spoken before the Great War in a number of now destroyed northern realms, mostly based along the [[Chasa River Valley]].
 These languages were usually understood by speakers of Chardonian, and are based on Italian.
+%%

 %% Background Note:
-This is likely a complete list of currently spoken Drankorian Family languages, although most of these languages are best thought of as collections of mutually comprehensible dialects.
+This is likely a complete list of currently spoken Drankorian Family languages, pending resolution of the pre-Great War west coast cultural history, although most of these languages are best thought of as collections of mutually comprehensible dialects.
 It is not clear what the pre-Great War northern realms spoke, but it could be either Drankorian, or some blended Drankorian-Northros language.
 %%
 ## Northros Language Family
 These languages derive from the ancient tongues that were spoken by the first human migrants from [[Hkar]].
 They use a diverse set of alphabets.